 Making the best choice of a quality adult day care service for your loved one to attend during the hours they spend away from your care is an important decision.
 Your local Area Agency on Aging can tell you about local, licensed facilities.

 Stop by to see how the staff and clients interact, if the facility is well maintained, and what activities are available.
 Ask a lot of questions – tour the facility – even ask for a trial visit.

 A good program will welcome your questions: Is there a meal provided?
 How are the participants transported?
 What are the hours?
 Are there therapy services and ancillary services such as bathing available?
 Is there a support group for caregivers?
 Is there funding available?
 Are there nurses on staff?
 What are their qualifications?
 Is the facility easily accessible?
 How does the facility receive and handle feedback?

 Lifesteps provides a safe, comfortable, caring place where your loved one will enjoy a variety of on-site activities, as well as local outings via our wheelchair accessible bus.
 On-site activities include, but are not limited to: arts, crafts, gardening, sing-a-longs, games, bingo, trivia, and gentle exercise.

 A good place to start is to contact your state or local Area Agency on Aging for guidance.
-With your parent’s consent, they can provide an assessment and educate the family on available services areas to explore include legal, financial, medical, transportation, housing, and meals.
+With your parent’s consent, they can provide an assessment and educate the family on available service areas to explore include legal, financial, medical, transportation, housing, and meals.